H. J. C. Kulasingha: Personal life and death

 Kulasingha married in Malacca on 26 January 1929.
 He had an adopted daughter.
+In January 1960, Kulasingha was residing at 331 Pasir Panjang Road.
+He later moved in with the family of D. S. Kannangara, a business partner of his, who lived on Neo Pee Teck Lane in Pasir Panjang.
+Kulasingha was reportedly "affectionately" referred to by Pasir Panjang residents as "chairman" and was nicknamed the "King of Southern Islands".

-Kulasingha was reportedly "affectionately" referred to by Pasir Panjang residents as "chairman".
-He was nicknamed the "King of Southern Islands".
-He was active within the local scouting movement and was elected the president of the South District of the Singapore Boy Scouts Association in August 1951.
+Kulasingha was active within the local scouting movement and was elected the president of the South District of the Singapore Boy Scouts Association in August 1951.
 He was re-elected the chairman of the South-West District of the Singapore Boy Scouts Association in May 1953.

-He held a motor speedboat race, held off Pasir Panjang on 15 February 1953.
+Kulasingha held a motor speedboat race, held off Pasir Panjang on 15 February 1953.
 Interest in the race was reportedly "so widespread" that it led to him establishing an organising committee.
 The following month, he was elected the vice-president of the Outboard Boating Club of Singapore at its inaugural meeting.
 He became a patron of the National Badminton Party in February 1954.
 In April 1958, he was elected the treasurer of the Singapore Federation of Girls' Clubs.
-In January 1960 he was residing at 331 Pasir Panjang Road.
-He later moved in with the family of D. S. Kannangara, a business partner of his, who lived on Neo Pee Teck Lane in Pasir Panjang.

 Kulasingha died at Alexandra Hospital on 8 December 1982, after which his body was cremated at the Mount Vernon Columbarium and Crematorium complex.